Reviews You Can Rely On

 Why Trust GearLab

-To test road bike helmets, we selected the highest performing products available to test and abuse.
-We performed side-by-side comparisons on the same ride in the same conditions to compare such metrics as ventilation and comfort.
+Our cycling experts have tested nearly 50 of the best road bike helmets in the last decade.
+To test these helmets, we selected the highest-performing products available to use and abuse.
+We performed side-by-side comparisons on the same ride under the same conditions to compare metrics such as ventilation and comfort.
 Comfort was also assessed by riding all day in different riding positions.
-We rode in all conditions including spring snowstorms, sweltering heat, pelting thunderstorms, thigh-pumping climbs, and exciting descents for hundreds of miles altogether.
+We rode in all conditions, including spring snowstorms, sweltering heat, pelting thunderstorms, thigh-pumping climbs, and exciting descents for hundreds of miles altogether.

-Our expert testing team includes Nick Bruckbauer, Ryan Baker and Luke Hollomon.
-Nick is a former competitive runner and eventually found his road bike legs by grinding away in the beautiful and steep mountains above Santa Barbara, CA. He now lives and adventures in the outdoor playground of South Lake Tahoe, CA. Ryan lives in Mammoth Lakes and spends the winter ski patrolling.
-When the ice melts and the snow clears, he can be found on soul-soaring rides into headwinds up the steep grades up the eastern Sierra from Tahoe to Lone Pine.
-Luke is across the country, in Richmond, VA.
+Nick Bruckbauer and Luke Hollomon also contributed to our testing.
+Nick is a former competitive runner and eventually found his road bike legs by grinding away in the beautiful and steep mountains above Santa Barbara, CA. He now lives and adventures in the outdoor playground of South Lake Tahoe, CA. Luke is across the country, in Richmond, VA.
 He rides and races thousands of miles per year on the rolling roads that professional riders like Ben King, Emma Langley, and Eddie Anderson cut their teeth on.

 Analysis and Test Results